tomkadwill/tomkadwill.github.io/_posts/2018-02-18-building-a-blog-in-rails-or-wp.markdown

 ---
 layout:     post
 title:      "Building a blog in Rails or WordPress"
 date:       2018-02-18 15:41:00 +0000
+comments:   true
 tags:       Rails WordPress
 ---

 Recently I was tasked with adding a blog to an existing Ruby on Rails project.
 I decided that it should be a separate code base because there was no need to communicate with the main Rails codebase.
 I also decided to write the application using Ruby on Rails.
 My reasons were: